PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 naming, and architecture validation passes 85 tests; Ruff, diff, and AST-equivalence checks pass.
 No model conversion or inference was run.

+Runtime-wrapper artifact generation now lives in `pytorch_runtime_wrapper_exporter.py`.
+It uses the shared capability, metadata, naming, and package-source owners and retains a function-local Torch import for state serialization.
+Its function AST matches the prior exporter checkpoint.
+Two direct tests use a fake Torch module to fix package files, metadata, storage names, state serialization, and rejection before output creation.
+Wrapper and architecture validation passes 76 tests; Ruff, diff, and AST-equivalence checks pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted